KTurau/DataLearn/Module01/Module01-Theory.md

 10. Spark...

 ## 1.4: Key Players in Data Ecosystem (Data Professionals)

+Data Engineering is a team sport.
+No one pearson is expected to have all the knowledge, skills, and specializations required for the wide-ranging tasks covered within the scope of data engineering.

 ### Traditional category:
 1. Data Analyst (translate data and numbers into plain language, so organizations can make desicions);